datopian/playbook/guide/README.md

 ### Estimating

-Using zenhub you can add estimates.
+**Github:** Using zenhub you can add estimates.
 These should be in hours.
 Epics: your estimate for an epic should only be for time on subtasks **not** included in subissues.

+**Gitlab:** Estimation support is built in.

+**Trello:** Use scrum for trello extension.
+Estimate in hours by default.

 ### Closing Issues